Description

 By the war’s end, Günther Rall had achieved a remarkable 275 air victories, making him the 3rd-highest scoring ace in history.
 After the war, this legendary pilot would not only become close friends with Zemke and many of the Wolfpack pilots, but he would also come to consider the U.S. his second home, even playing a large role in the U.S. Air Force’s F-104 program.

-The main print is framed and conservation matted to include museum quality reproduction wings and the additional original autographs of two Wolfpack Aces and two JG52 Aces, including three of the Aces featured in the scene:
+The main print is framed and conservation matted to include museum quality reproduction wings and the additional original autographs of legendary Wolfpack and JG52 Aces, including Pilots who were involved in the incident:

-This classic piece by one of the world’s most collected aviation artists makes the perfect centerpiece for any collection.
+This classic piece by one of the world’s most collected aviation artists includes astounding original autographs, in fact these signatories amassed a staggering 1178 victories between them, making it a historic piece and a stunning centerpiece for any collection.

 Reviews